pavelkim/mikrotik/README.md

 # MikroTik scripts

-## Mikrotik Interface Traffic Usage
+## MikroTik Interface Traffic Usage

 Counts rx, tx and total transferred bytes on network interfaces and pushes metrics into InfluxDB.
 The script stores the last taken mesurements in files named "$resultsFilenameBase_$interfaceName"